MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 The demos are done in front of a small group of colleges that you know and work with closely, so this was a low barrier to entry for me to get started speaking to a group.

-Tip: Use small events where you are only a *little* uncomfortable to start with.
+:white_check_mark: Tip: Use small events where you are only a *little* uncomfortable to start with.
 Push yourself to start working on the fear somewhere, such a small events with colleges.
 It's enough to make you feel slightly uncomfortable, but you just need to start taking little steps.

 # Speak often